If you are like most people, chances are, you have things in life that you're dissatisfied with.

 Except that none of that is exactly true.
 In fact, sustainability actually starts with you.

 Sustainability Is An Inside Job

-Think about it for a moment: when you're unsustainable yourself, your self-concerns are already keeping you strapped on time, so how much more time can you allocate in helping others before you run out of your own fuel?
+Think about it for a moment: when you're unsustainable yourself, your problems and self-concerns are already keeping you strapped on time, so how much more time can you dedicate toward helping others before you run out of fuel?

-Similarly, if your income is barely enough to cover all your expenses, how much more money can you allocate in helping out families, charities and other organizations before you end up homeless?
+Similarly, if your income is barely enough to cover all your expenses, how much more money can you allocate toward helping out families, charities or other organizations before you end up being homeless?